Muhimbi/PDF-Converter-Services-Online/clients/v1/csharp/README.md

 - [RestSharp](https://www.nuget.org/packages/RestSharp) - 105.1.0 or later
 - [Json.NET](https://www.nuget.org/packages/Newtonsoft.Json/) - 7.0.0 or later

-These dependencies are included with our software, but if you integrate our software in an existing product / solution that already use these dependencies, then amke sure they are at least using the versions mentioned above.
+These dependencies are included with our libraries, but if you integrate our software in an existing product / solution that utilise the same dependencies, then make sure the version numbers are correct.

 Exact deployment and configuration steps for the various platforms vary slightly.
-The ones for Linux, tested with Ubuntu, and Windows are provided below.
+The ones for Linux, tested with Ubuntu and Windows are provided below.

 <br/>

 ### Linux

-In order to execute C# code on Linux you have multiple options.
-The easiest one is to install `mono`.
+There are multiple options for executing C# code on Linux, the examples provided in this section use [`mono`](http://www.mono-project.com/).

 ```
 sudo apt-get install mono-devel
 ```

-That is enough to execute code that use our pre-built libraries.
+This single install is sufficient for executing code that use our pre-built libraries.

-If, for whatever reason, you need to renegerate and / or recompile the client then you may need to run the following commands to make sure `nuget` works without error (you can try without first).
+If, for whatever reason, you need to renegerate and / or recompile the client then you may need to run the following commands to make sure `nuget` works without error..

 ```
 sudo mozroots --import --machine --sync